StudyVector works from your exact syllabus, your exact board, and your exact weak topics. Generic AI does not know that by default.

 Premium revision should not end at an answer.
 It should identify the weak topic, missing mark or next question.

-Are generic AI tools good for GCSE and A-Level revision?
+Are generic study tools good for GCSE and A-Level revision?

 They can be useful when they explain clearly and push students into practice.
 The risk is relying on generic answers that are not tied to the exact board, topic or mark scheme.

 No. Official specifications, past papers, mark schemes and teacher guidance remain the source of truth.
-AI can help explain and organise revision, but it should not replace exam-specific practice.
+A chat tool can help explain and organise revision, but it should not replace exam-specific practice.

-What makes StudyVector different from a general AI tutor?
+What makes StudyVector different from a general study helper?

-StudyVector is positioned as a premium revision platform.
+StudyVector is positioned as a premium exam performance engine.
 The core loop is answer a question, diagnose the weak area, repair the mistake and move to the next task.
-AI support sits inside that structure rather than acting as a standalone chat box.
+Study support sits inside that structure rather than acting as a standalone chat box.

-How should students use AI safely for revision?
+How should students use generic study tools safely for revision?

-Use it to explain, summarise, quiz and plan.
+Use them to explain, summarise, quiz and plan.
 Check important facts against your specification, textbook, teacher notes, past papers and mark schemes before trusting the result.